Gold Sovereigns

 The mintmarks are to be found on the ground above the centre of the date, at least for the Edward VII and George V sovereigns.
 Many collectors find the mintmarks very difficult to find at their first attempt, but it really is quite easy once you know where to look.
 It helps of course to use a magnifying glass!

-Our photographs show a 1928 Pretoria Mint sovereign, one from 1929, both show the mintmarks clearly We have selected these two years as the designs changed between the two dates.
+Our photographs show a 1926 Pretoria Mint sovereign obverse, 1928 Pretoria Mint sovereign reverse, and both sides of a 1929, both reverse show the mintmarks clearly.
+After 1928, there was a subtle design change.
 The entire reverse has been re-engraved, as has the obverse.

 Pretoria Mint, South Africa